accosmin/nano/README.md

 ### Nano

 Nano provides numerical optimization and machine learning utilities.
-For example it can be used to train models such as neural networks and convolution networks.
+For example it can be used to train models such as multi-layer perceptrons (classical neural networks) and convolution networks.

 This library is built around several key concepts mapped to C++ object interfaces.
 Each object type is registered with an **ID** and thus it can be selected from command line arguments.
 Also new objects can be easily registered and then they are automatically visible across the library and its associated programs.